 “There is a lot of mistrust in the marketplace – which I have too,” says Palandech.
 “That’s part of why we think it’s important to be as transparent as possible in how we source our products.”

-At the farm, we had a chance to taste Hip Chick Farm’s classic Chicken Fingers – made from all-white breast meat with crispy panko breadcrumb breading – which were an instant hit with our kids.
-When you break apart the chicken pieces, they actually look like – surprise! – real chicken, which is something you don’t see in your average cafeteria.
+At the farm, we had a chance to taste Hip Chick Farm’s classic Chicken Fingers.
+Made from all-white breast meat with crispy panko breadcrumb breading, they were an instant hit with our kids.
+When you break apart the chicken pieces, they actually look like – surprise! – real chicken.
+Now that’s something you don’t see in your average cafeteria.

 Palandech says that Chef Jen did an experiment where she tried to make chicken nuggets the fast-food way, to compare them with her own chicken nuggets.
 This involved pureeing and filtering the chicken parts turning them into patties to be breaded and fried.
 Needless to say, her test subjects hands-down chose the “real” chicken nuggets.
 “We slice the chicken breast, season it, and cook it.
 That’s it,” says Palandech.
 (And really, why does it have to be any more complicated than that?)